Sander-Works/Parallell-labs/lab11/lab11.md

                        throws MPIException
 ```

-`MPI SCATTERV` extends the functionality of `MPI SCATTER` by allowing a varying count of data to be sent to each process, since `sendcount` is now an array.
+`MPI Scatterv` extends the functionality of `MPI Scatter` by allowing a varying count of data to be sent to each process, since `sendcount` is now an array.
 It also allows more flexibility as to where the data is taken from on the root, by providing the new argument, `displs`.

 ### MPI Gather